Active and passive versions available

 - Glass balls (with appropriate refraction index) focus incoming light onto the opposite surface of the ball.
 A layer of microscopic glass balls, carried by a reflecting material, acts as a retro reflector.
 These foils can be fabricated on a flexible carrier material, thus they are widely used for equipping spherical markers with retroreflecting surfaces.

-Spherical markers are plastic spheres with a precisely centric M3 threaded insert, which are hand-coated with a highly retro-reflective film, for the most accurate optical tracking possible (see picture above).
+Spherical markers are plastic spheres with a centric M3 threaded insert, which are coated with a highly retro-reflective film.

-They are also available as a coated version with a robust surface.
-We provide these coated markers in the following sizes: 14 mm and 16 mm.
+They are also available as a protected version with a robust surface.
+We provide these robust markers in the following sizes: 14 mm and 16 mm.

 Flat markers are pre-cut circular pieces of self-adhesive retro-reflective film.